M4GNV5/Geschwindigkeitsficken/README.md

 with `.c` C code will be outputted, `.S` makes it output amd64 assembly and `.dump` will write the internal instruction layout.
 Everything else produces a native executable.
 - `-code <code>` passes code through a command line option rather than reading it from a file
+- `-g` adds debugging information to the binary and outputs a `.dump` file which is shown by e.g. gdb for stepping

 #### Optimization
 By default all optimizations are enabled and can be disabled using the specific